25benjaminli/md-sa2/README.md

 ## Code for [MD-SA2: optimizing Segment Anything 2 for multimodal, depth-aware brain tumor segmentation in sub-Saharan populations](https://www.spiedigitallibrary.org/journals/journal-of-medical-imaging/volume-12/issue-02/024007/MD-SA2--optimizing-Segment-Anything-2-for-multimodal-depth/10.1117/1.JMI.12.2.024007.full).

 This repository implements a hybrid Segment Anything 2 and U-Net architecture for tackling brain tumor segmentation with low-quality MRI scans from sub-Saharan Africa, as well as including a comprehensive suite of evaluation criteria & comparisons.
-The training script (and more analysis/visualization utilities) will be released at a later date (currently limited to evaluation).
+The full implementation is not yet available (see the checklist at the bottom of this README).

 The goal of this repository is to provide a more streamlined implementation accessible to a wider audience, as compared to the original code which was not well compartmentalized.
 Please raise issues in the github repo if you are experiencing errors.